nomasters/handshake/spec/handshake-core.md

 ```
 {
-    "crypto": {
-        "method": "secretbox",
+    "method": "nacl-secretbox-16000",
-        "chunk": 16000
-    },
-    "hash": "e1f1534d26d2",
-    "payload": "YXNkcG9mOWpzYVswOWZ3ZlswMm5mIDIzMmw7M2tqZnc7ZWZsamFzO2RvaWZ1YXNqIGQ7bGZqYXNkbDtrZiBqYXNkO2ZqYXNkIGZhc2Rwb2Y5anNhWzA5ZndmWzAybmYgMjMybDsza2pmdztlZmxqYXM7ZG9pZnVhc2ogZDtsZmphc2RsO2tmIGphc2Q7Zmphc2QgZmFzZHBvZjlqc2FbMDlmd2ZbMDJuZiAyMzJsOzNramZ3O2VmbGphcztkb2lmdWFzaiBkO2xmamFzZGw7a2YgamFzZDtmamFzZCBmYXNkcG9mOWpzYVswOWZ3ZlswMm5mIDIzMmw7M2tqZnc7ZWZsamFzO2RvaWZ1YXNqIGQ7bGZqYXNkbDtrZiBqYXNkO2ZqYXNkIGZhc2Rwb2Y5anNhWzA5ZndmWzAybmYgMjMybDsza2pmdztlZmxqYXM7ZG9pZnVhc2ogZDtsZmphc2RsO2tmIGphc2Q7Zmphc2QgZg=="
+    "lookup": "BASE_64_ENCODED_STRING",
+    "data": "BASE_64_ENCODED_STRING"
 }
 ```

 It includes a description of the cryptography used.
 The initial implementation will use `secretbox` which requires a chunk size for larger messages to be processed efficiently.
 The the `hash` is the lookup hash that the message recipient would use to lookup which secret key to use.
-The payload is encoded with base64 encoding and follows the `secretbox` spec in which the chunk nonce and authentication bytes exists before each encrypted chunk in the payload.
+The data is encoded with base64 encoding and follows the `secretbox` spec in which the chunk nonce and authentication bytes exists before each encrypted chunk in the data.

-Once decrypted, a payload would look something like this:
+Once decrypted, the data would look something like this:

 ```
 {
     "parent": [IPFS_HASH_OF_PREVIOUS_MESSAGE],
-    "time_stamp": [UNIX_TIME_STAMP],
+    "timestamp": [UNIX_NANO_TIME_STAMP],
     "media": [
     	[BASE64_OF_MEDIA_ITEM],
     	[BASE64_OF_MEDIA_ITEM]